cbartram/kraken-client/README.md

 </div>

 This is a RuneLite plugin which side loads the Kraken suite of essential plugins into the RuneLite client.
 This client is not associated with Jagex or RuneLite in any way.
-Currently, all plugins are released for free at our discord: INSERT_LINK.
+Currently, all plugins are released for free at [our discord here](https://discord.gg/Jxfxr3Zme2).
 Some features this client offers are:

 - Discord authentication and sign up / sign in
 - Auto plugin loading (and automatic plugin updates)